 Coat cuffs were typically deep bands of matching fur and sometimes even longer gauntlet cuffs.
-Those on a budget skipped the fur trim altogether and simply turned back their wool cuffs to show off the silk or satin lining for a spot of color.
+Those on a budget skipped the fur trim altogether and simply turned back the wool cuffs to show off the silk or satin lining for a spot of color.

 For rainy weather, some women followed the men’s lead and wore a gabardine trench coat, although that became more popular in the 1930s.
 Of course, the purpose of the raincoat is to keep the wearer warm and dry, so materials tended to be oilskin or other rubber-coated cotton fabrics.
-A woman’s raincoat was often a brighter color, such as yellow, red or blue.

-This made it easier for drivers to see women walking in heavy rain.
+A woman’s raincoat was often a brighter color such as yellow, red, or blue.
+These bright colors also made it easier for drivers to see women walking in heavy rain.

-Whatever style of raincoat a woman chose, a hat was necessary.
+Whatever style of raincoat a woman chose, a rain hat was necessary.
 Some women could get by with a wool cloche hat but heavier rain required a rain cap, which looked like an old mop cap with a curved brim.
 Even in the ’20s, sometimes function took precedence over fashion.

 Read more about 1920s raincoats and hats here.

-Shop 1920s Inspired Coats:
+Shop 1920s Style Coats

 Finding a 1920s style coat is incredibly difficult.
 Wraps and shawls are much easier, but winter coats are few and far between.
 We keep an eye out for cocoon-shaped coats, fur collar coats, and embroidered Russian style coats, as well as vintage coats from the 1950s that had similar shapes: